 - The Oxygen content must be between 19.5% and 23.5% before entry is permitted. - 5.
 The Combustible gas level must be not greater than 10% of the lower explosive limit (L.E.L.). - 6.
-The Hydrogen Sulfide concentration must not exceed 10ppm. - 7.
-The Carbon Monoxide concentration must not exceed 50 ppm. - 8.
-The analyzer sample probe must be inserted well into the confined space environment to ensure a representative test of the atmosphere. - Continuous testing of the confined space atmosphere shall be conducted.
+The Hydrogen Sulfide concentration must not exceed Oppm. - 7.
+The Carbon Monoxide concentration must not exceed 25ppm. - 8.
+The analyzer sample probe must be inserted well into the confined space environment to ensure a representative test of the atmosphere.
+Sampling shall be taken at top, middle, and bottom of confined space. - 9.
+Continuous testing of the confined space atmosphere shall be conducted.
 The frequency of testing shall be the judgment of the employee in charge based on the conditions that exist. - 10.
 If the prescribed levels for Oxygen, Carbon Monoxide, Hydrogen Sulfide, cannot be obtained then respiratory protection must be used in accordance with our respiratory protection program